danghoangnhan/ChineseDialectManager/README.md

 cd IPADictionaryAPI
 ```

-2. Create a `.env` file in the root directory of the project.
+2. Create a prod.env file in the envs directory.
 Update the environment variables with your desired configuration:

 ```plaintext
 # .env file